sleekify/sleekify/README.md

 ```

 Your base classes can provide all of the common documentation, while your subclasses may be more specialized for each individual resource.
-This pattern works since REST APIs usually follow a consistent interface.
+This pattern works because REST APIs usually follow a consistent interface.
-The values you provide for the decorators are additive which allows you add or replace properties in the OpenAPI definitions.
+The values you provide for the decorators are additive allowing you to add or replace properties in the OpenAPI definitions.
-If you ever need to remove a property from an OpenAPI definition, then you will need to define a new base class.
+If you ever need to remove a property from an OpenAPI definition, you must define a new base class without that property.

 <sub>_src/v1/users.ts_</sub>
 ```TypeScript